Footshop Case Study: 2.5x Faster Loading Speed after a Year and a Half of Collaboration

 Daniel Urban, CIO of Footshop, adds:

-“I appreciate the quick orientation in web performance and clear communication with non-technical people in our collaboration with PageSpeed.cz.
-The greatest benefit is the unique know-how that would be hard for us to achieve on our own.”
+“I appreciate PageSpeed.ONE's quick understanding of web performance and clear communication, even for non-technical people.
+The greatest benefit is their unique know-how, which would be hard for us to acquire on our own.”

 Daniel Urban, CIO of Footshop

-Such a successful collaboration on website optimization requires several fulfilled conditions on both sides.
-Let’s summarize them:
+Such a successful collaboration in website optimization requires several conditions to be met on both sides.
+Let's summarize them:

 - The client views speed as a crucial part of the user experience and is willing to invest in it, knowing that the investment will pay off.

-- Quality measurement is set up, and we have sufficient data.
+- Quality measurement is in place, and we have sufficient data.
 (Here, our monitoring and SpeedCurve RUM)

 - Our consultants can actively and intensively communicate with the team, and proposed adjustments receive priority in development plans.

-- The collaboration is not one-time but works long-term, allowing us to avoid regression and continuously educate the client’s team.
+- The collaboration is not a one-time event but operates long-term, allowing us to avoid regression and continuously educate the client's team.

-We thank Footshop for the fruitful collaboration so far and look forward to its continuation!
+Thank you, Footshop, for the fruitful collaboration so far, and we look forward to its continuation!